Peptidase 1 (mite): Der p 1

 Der p 1 is located in the mid-gut and fecal pellets of the European house dust mite Dermatophagoides pteronyssinus.
 It has been suggested that the mite's gastrointestinal cells produce Der p 1.
 In the mite, Der p 1 is responsible for the activation of zymogens located in the mite digestive tract, including itself and the serine proteases Der p 3, Der p 6, and Der p 9, which are then secreted as potent allergens and thereby increase the pathogenesis of the allergy.

 Der p 1 is a major source of HDM allergies, triggering immunoglobulin E binding levels of 80-90% and, combined with the group 2 allergen Der p 2, accounting for over 50% of all HDM-related IgE binding.
 CD23 and CD25 are targets of Der p 1, which cleaves these receptors from the surfaces of active B cells and T cells, respectively, and thereby triggers the release of more IgE.
+This protein is also able to damage epithelial and surfactant proteins in lung tissue.
+Such activity promotes the entrance of other house dust mite proteins through airway epithelium and may result in sensitisation to them.
 Because of the prevalence of Der p 1 in mite allergies, developers of HDM allergy vaccines consider it necessary to factor in Der p 1.
 As a result, Der p 1 is a major component of mite allergen crude extracts and is frequently used as the basis of numerous hypoallergenic derivatives created in the refinement of specific immunotherapy.
 Even by inhibiting only Der p 1, allergic responses may be noticeably alleviated.

+Patients sensitised to Der p 1 may experience allergy symptoms after eating foods containing cysteine proteases, such as fig, papaya, pineapple, and kiwi.